 Bringing a Negligence Claim Based on Inadequate Braking Ability

 Motor vehicle accident cases, including those involving big rigs and ordinary automobiles, are generally litigated according to the principles of negligence law.
+Truck accident lawyer help in these cases.
 This means that, to recover compensation, the plaintiff must be able to prove by a preponderance of the evidence that the defendant failed to act with a reasonable amount of care, thus causing the plaintiff’s injuries and other damages.
 Making out a case of negligence is a four-step process that requires proof of four separate elements: duty, breach of duty, causation, and damages.
 The burden of proof is on the plaintiff to prove each of these elements, but the standard is the preponderance of the evidence, which is relatively lenient.
 This means only that the plaintiff’s version of events is more likely than not to be accurate.
+Truck accident lawyer help in these cases.

 One of the main things that may set truck accident cases apart from other motor vehicle collision claims is the fact that often a trucking company is a co-defendant.
 This can be due to one of two reasons: